DarrenCoppinger/milestone-project-4/README.md

 #### Icons
 - [Font Awesome](https://fontawesome.com/)
     - The Font Awesome icons where used as they provide a wide array of attractive and useful icons and I found these to be sufficient for my project.

 #### Typography
+The font used for this project is [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans).
+It is included through the use of the Bootswatch theme [Lux](https://bootswatch.com/lux/).

 ### Wireframe
 Wireframes for both the desktop and mobile versions of the website were produced.
-They are include below:
+They are included below:

 #### Desktop Wireframes
 - [Home](https://i.ibb.co/d6VGZBh/Home.png)
 - [Booking](https://i.ibb.co/VBT3YP4/Booking.png)